Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they realized what they were dealing with.

-Well, he said this while he's playing the piano.
+He said this while he's playing the piano.

 Family was there.

-The family live in uh in Iowa, that's where Mark is now working after his retirement from the military.
+That's where Mark is now working after his retirement from the military.

 Story continues when we come back.

-There's all the family is out there.
+All the family is out there.

-So they drove him uh out there.
+So they drove him out there.

 But his spirits were constantly up.

-And we stayed in regular email contact with uh the whole family, and we have ever since I've figured out how to track down Lieutenant Colonel Hassar after he sent the flag.
+And we stayed in regular email contact with the whole family, and we have ever since I've figured out how to track down Lieutenant Colonel Hassar after he sent the flag.

 He said, Mr. Limbaugh, please accept this flag as a small token of our appreciation for your support of the troops currently in the Gulf as well as in other conflicts.